 7. Are there any claims by any third parties to a mining lease or licence under the Mining Act 1978?
 If so, please provide precise details of the terms of any claim.

-8. The vendor is to list all Land Titles Office applications, transfers, instruments, statutory declarations, discharges of mortgages, withdrawals of caveats or other documents to be tendered at settlement in order for the purchaser to become registered as the proprietor of the freehold of the land without any encumbrances on the title to it.
+8. The vendor is to list all applications, transfers, instruments, statutory declarations, discharges of mortgages, withdrawals of caveats or other documents to be tendered at settlement in order for the purchaser to become registered as the proprietor of the freehold of the land without any encumbrances on the title to it.

 [Part B inserted in Gazette 23 May 1997 p.
 2421-2; amended in Gazette 15 Jun 2004 p.
-2026.]
+2026; 22 Dec 2006 p.
+5808.]

 Part C — Documents for registration or lodgement